ezeev/fastseer/ops/README.md

 # Networking

-In the cluster-proxy directory that contains all of the resources for an nginx service.
+The cluster-proxy directory that contains all of the resources for an nginx service.
 It is exposed as a LoadBalancer.
 The nginx service serves as a router to other services in the cluster.
 Rather than go through the hassle of configuring letsencrypt, I opted to use Cloudflare.
 Following their steps was very simple.
 I just had to change the Nameservers at my registrar (Namecheap.com).
 A major bonus of Cloudflare is that it looks like you can setup as many CNAME records as you want.
 I have shopify-app.fastseer.com point to the app.
 I plan on having the public site go to fastseer.com.

 # Development Workflow